balenaltd/handbook/Travel-&-Expenses-101.md

 Authorization can be obtained with a simple message in Flowdock or just an email request.
 Expenses made must be reported to the Operations team together with all relevant invoices/receipts.
 Reported expenses are submitted to the financial team for approval and are reimbursed with payroll or invoice payment, usually at the end of each month.
 In cases where the value of expenses is high, the company will make every effort to reimburse the employee in the shortest time possible.

-For the time being employees forward all their expenses via a service we use called Expensify.
+For the time being, employees forward all their expenses via a service we use, called Expensify.
 Note that you should always keep a copy of the receipt in order to expense it.

-Another important note is that when you submit a Travel expense please under the “department” option use the reason for travelling.
-If you are travelling for marketing purposes use “marketing”.
-In case you are travelling for “sales” purposes then use “sales.
+Another important note is that when you submit a Travel expense, under the “department” option, use the reason for traveling.
+If you are traveling for marketing purposes use “marketing”.
+In case you are traveling for “sales” purposes then use “sales.
 Here are a few examples:

 Let’s say a Software Engineer is asked to Travel to present a demo for a sales pitch.
-Even though the Engineer is under the “Engineering” department, for this travel specifically he/she would mark everything expensed under “Sales” department.
+Even though the Engineer is under the “Engineering” department, for this travel specifically he/she should mark everything expensed under “Sales” department.
 The same would happen if a Software Engineer was asked to go to an event.
 He/She would mark all expenses under the “Marketing” department.

-In addition please add a reason for expense under “comment” if it is not related to an Event.
+In addition please add a reason for the expense, under “comment”, if it is not related to an Event.

 Please check out [this guide](https://docs.expensify.com/setup-for-submitters/day-1-with-expensify-submitters) before forwarding any expenses.

-## Is there a limit on the money I can spend on food while I'm travelling?
+## Is there a limit on the money I can spend on food while I'm traveling?

 In resin.io, we’re trying to maintain a friendly environment to work in.
 Thus, we have decided not to put a spending limit for employees on food.
 However, let’s not forget that resin.io is still a startup.
-Just for reference an amount of 45$ per person is within logical standards (10$ BF, 15$ Lunch and 20$ Dinner).
-This is a sample of good will from resin.io towards its employees that a sensible way of spending money when travelling is embraced.
+Just for reference an amount of 45$ per person is within logical standards (10$ BF, 15$ Lunch, and 20$ Dinner).
+This is a sample of goodwill from resin.io towards its employees that a sensible way of spending money when traveling is embraced.

 On the other hand please note that all expenses are reviewed and any expense considered not to be reimbursable will be left out.

-For example if you go out to a restaurant, while you’re on a trip for resin.io, be as reasonable as possible and spend as much as you would spend if you were paying out of your own pocket.
+For example, if you go out to a restaurant, while you’re on a trip for resin.io, be as reasonable as possible and spend as much as you would spend if you were paying out of your own pocket.
 That kind of expense will be reimbursed with no problem.

-On the other hand if you decide to go to the cinema or eat at a 2 Michelin stars awarded restaurant, while you are on a trip for resin.io, then that expense will not be reimbursed.
+On the other hand, if you decide to go to the cinema or eat at a 2 Michelin stars awarded restaurant, while you are on a trip for resin.io, then that expense will not be reimbursed.

 ## What kind of expenses are acceptable?